bentonam/fakeit/README.md

 The data type of the model to be generated.
 This needs to be set top level, as well as a per property/items basis.
 It determines the starting data type, and how the result of the build loop will be converted once complete

 **Note:** If type isn't set it defaults to `'null'`.

+#### `scope`

+The scope to use within Couchbase.

+**NOTE:** This only applies to Couchbase Server 7.0+ **If you are not using Couchbase 7.0+ and define this property, it will cause an error.** Additionally, make sure the scope exists in Couchbase before you set this property.

+#### `collection`

+The collection to use within Couchbase.

+**NOTE:** This only applies to Couchbase Server 7.0+ **If you are not using Couchbase 7.0+ and define this property, it will cause an error.** Additionally, make sure the collection exists in Couchbase before you set this property

 ###### Available types